 “Exercise helped a lot,” said Natalie.
 “Prior to becoming really bad, I was going to pregnancy pilates classes once a week which were great, but I didn’t really have any idea of how important [the classes] were until I stopped going.

 “As soon as I went back, there was a difference.
 Just from one class, that extra bit of mobility and movement and strength building really helped.
 After that one class, I remember going, ‘Oh wow, I should have come back to this sooner.’
 I still had that pain – but I was immediately a bit more mobile.
 I could walk to the toilet again.”

 Whether you are pregnant or planning to fall pregnant, Heba says it’s essential for women to engage in exercises that build core strength.

-“So that’s muscles like your pelvic floor, your deep abdominal muscles which are known as the transversus abdominis muscle and even your breathing diaphragm, so even the way you breathe can really help with pelvic pain,” says Heba.
+“So that’s muscles like your pelvic floor, your deep abdominal muscles which are known as the transversus abdominis muscle, and even your breathing diaphragm.
+Even the way you breathe can really help with pelvic pain.”

-Immediate relief from pelvic pain after birth is common due to both the hormone change that occurs, as well as the lightening of the load!
+Immediate relief from pelvic pain after birth is common due to both the hormone changes that occur, as well as the lightening of the load!
 However, not all women are as lucky as Natalie.

 “Even though you feel heavier and weaker, go to those classes to keep your strength up.
 That that’s the one thing I would say to any anyone expecting a baby.”